Val Romney: Last known season

 1751 is Romney's last known season although there is a possibility he may have continued for a few more years.
-Surviving data about matches in the 1750s is scarce and there was a general reduction in matches, caused initially by the deaths of key patrons and then compounded by the impact of the Seven Years' War.
-Romney made two first-class appearances in May 1751 when he played for Kent against All-England.
+Surviving data about matches in the 1750s is scarce, and there was a general reduction in matches, caused initially by the deaths of key patrons, and then compounded by the impact of the Seven Years' War.
+Romney made two appearances in May 1751 when he played for Kent against England.
 Kent, weakened by the recent death of Robert Colchin, were defeated in both games.

 Val Romney's last recorded appearance was in a single wicket "fives" match for Kent against Surrey at the Artillery Ground on 3 June 1751.
 Kent won "although the betting was in favour of Surrey".

 Legacy

-F S Ashley-Cooper says of Romney that "he was a most famous player, his name being found in nearly all the great matches of his time" and that "as a batsman and single wicket player he was very celebrated".
+F. S. Ashley-Cooper says of Romney that "he was a most famous player, his name being found in nearly all the great matches of his time", and that "as a batsman and single wicket player he was very celebrated".

 Personal life

-Romney lived mostly at Sevenoaks and was employed by the 1st Duke of Dorset as head gardener at Knole House, a post later occupied by John Minshull.
+Romney lived mostly at Sevenoaks, and was employed by the 1st Duke of Dorset as head gardener at Knole House, a post later occupied by John Minshull.
 By 1768, the Sackvilles continued rewarding him with a Christmas gratuity of two guineas.